Rishiraj-25/Python-Basic-Assignments-2/README.md

 # Python-Basic-Assignments-2

-# Determine then numner is even or odd
+# Determine the number is even or odd
 Task1:
 1.Taking imput from user
 2.Then doing operation on number using if-else ststement